netbek/hyrax/README.md

 # Hyrax

-An example of using Altair and ggplot2 in Pyramid.
+An example of using Altair, Bokeh and ggplot2 in Pyramid.

 ## Installation